holepunchto/hyperdht/README.md

 }
 ```

 *Note:* The default bootstrap servers are publicly served on behalf of the commons.
-To run a fully private DHT, start two or more dht nodes with an empty bootstrap array (`dht({bootstrap:[]})`) and then use the addresses of those nodes as the `bootrstrap` option in all other dht nodes.
+To run a fully private DHT, start two or more dht nodes with an empty bootstrap array (`dht({bootstrap:[]})`) and then use the addresses of those nodes as the `bootstrap` option in all other dht nodes.

 #### `node.holepunch(peer, [callback])`